Discrete subgroups of small critical exponent: Introduction

 We first observe that whenever $\delta<1$ there is an area-decreasing self-map (the Besson-Courtois-Gallot map) on $M$.
 This allows us to prove the linear isoperimetric type inequality as in Theorem \ref{thm:linear}, from which we deduce further that closed geodesics on $M$ asymptotically have uniformly bounded normal injectivity radii.
-Next, we use the result from \cite{KL1} which states that $\Gamma$ is geometrically infinite if and only if there exists an escaping sequence of closed geodesics.
-Arguing by contradiction, we assume there is one such escaping sequence, from which we can find a subsequence whose lengths and normal injectivity radii are both uniformly bounded.
-Finally, using the idea of infinite descent, we can find two loxodromic isometries with small translations.
+This means if there is an escaping sequence of closed geodesics on $M$, then there exists a subsequence on which the normal injectivity radii are uniformly bounded.
+Next, we observe that given a long closed geodesic with small normal injectivity radius, one can always separate along the normal direction to replace it by a shorter closed geodesic nearby.
+Then, we use the result from \cite{KL1} which states that $\Gamma$ is geometrically infinite if and only if there exists an escaping sequence of closed geodesics.
+The assumption that $D(n, \kappa)$ is smaller than $1/2$ excludes parabolic elements, and assume by contradiction that there is one such escaping sequence.
+Using the idea of infinite descent, we can reduce the length of the closed geodesics and find another escaping sequence whose lengths and normal injectivity radii are both uniformly bounded, from which we can find two loxodromic isometries that move a common point within a uniformly bounded distance.
 This means the non-elementary subgroup generated by the two isometries will have large critical exponent, thus leading to a contradiction if we assume $\delta$ is small enough.